 Pursuant to North Carolina law, the System is required to undergo an annual audit by a certified public accountant.
-The Board has selected the independent certified public accounting firm of Cherry Bekaert, LLP to provide these services.
-The auditors' report on the financial statements and required supplementary information begins on Page 12.
+The Board has selected the independent certified public accounting firm of Cherry Bekaert LLP to provide these services.
+The report of the independent auditor on the financial statements and required supplementary information begins on Page 12.